bcgov/esm-server/README.md

 The features provided by the web-based EPIC application include:

 * Greater transparency, understanding and public participation in the Environmental Assessment (EA) process
-* Comprehensive project details, status, important dates, contact information and other relevant information
+* Comprehensive project details, status, important dates, contact information, and other relevant information
 * Public-facing view of documents related to proposed and ongoing development projects
 * Maps showing exactly where projects are located within the province